 Question(translation from English):I would like to hear your opinion about the recent polemic surrounding reports that the US President has disclosed classified information to Russian officials.
 It was reported that this is a "perfectly acceptable situation".
 Some say it is better to share information on the fight against international terrorism on the international scene.
 You yourself said that we need to cooperate more.
 Will the information of life of Russians save?

 Lavrov:On this topic yesterday, in detail at a press conference on the outcome of the talks in Sochi, Russian President Vladimir Putin spoke.
 As you raise this issue again, I can say the following.
 I sometimes get the feeling that many American media work on the basis of the principle that was circulated in the Soviet Union.
 Then in the USSR they joked that there is a newspaper Pravda, in which there is no news, and there is the newspaper Izvestia, in which there is no truth.
 It seems that many American media work in this way.

 As for the substance of the matter, we do not comment on the rumors.
-We read in your newspapers that the main accusations are focused on the following: as if secrets were revealed about the ability of terrorists to stuff computers, laptops, iPods, etc. with the "elusive" explosives.
-If I remember rightly, a month or two ago, the US Presidential Administration, D.Trump, officially decided to ban passengers from, in my opinion, the seven countries of the Middle East region, any electronic devices on board, which was directly attributed to the terrorist threat.
-So if it's about this, then I do not understand what's the secret here.
+We read in your newspapers that the main accusations are focused on the following: as if secrets have been uncovered about the ability of terrorists to stuff computers, laptops, "Aipeds" etc. with the "elusive" explosives.
+If my memory serves me, a month or two ago, the US Presidential Administration, D.Trump, officially decided to ban passengers from, I think, the seven countries of the Middle East region, bring on board any electronic devices, which was directly attributed to the terrorist threat.
+So if this is the case, then I do not understand what is the secret here.